rayjin2022/be_a_better_ds/README.md

 # DS Playground
-This repo is a project created to help you to grab technical skills in data science fields through practical projects.
+This repo is a collection of public resources to help you to grab technical skills in data science fields through practical projects.

 Currently, this repo includes topics of:
 1. **Data Wrangling Scenarios** - Data Analysis: basic pandas queries that helps quickly answer business problems